Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 Although its origins are not exactly clear, it’s thought that Sant Joan derived from solar cults celebrated by cultures worldwide since before Christianity.
 During this festivity, people lighted bonfires to ward off evil spirits and welcome the nice weather.

 Besides fire, there were two other traditional symbols of Sant Joan.
-First is water, which symbolised healing.
-This is why it’s not unusual to see people bathing in the sea at night, doing all kinds of superstitious acts linked to good luck, like jumping waves or walking backwards.
+The first is water, which symbolises healing.
+This is why it’s not unusual to see people bathing in the sea at night and performing all kinds of superstitious acts linked to good luck, like jumping waves or walking backwards.

 The other symbol is herbs, which, according to tradition, become magical on the night of Sant Joan.
-Therefore, some people pick herbs on that night and claim that the herbs’ healing qualities are enhanced thousands of times.
+Therefore, some people pick herbs on that night and claim that the herbs’ healing qualities are thousands of times more potent.

 How do we celebrate Sant Joan?

-We start the night by joining in large dinners with family and friends, who always end with cava and coca de Sant Joan (more on this delicious dessert below).
+We start the night by having large dinners with family and friends, which always end with cava and coca de Sant Joan (more on this delicious dessert below).

-Neighbours from some cities and villages might also organise outdoor dinners on the street, known as sopars populars, so it’s not unusual to see tables lining up with locals enjoying a meal.
+Neighbours from some cities and villages might also organise outdoor dinners on the street, known as sopars populars, so it’s common to see tables lining up with locals enjoying a meal.

 Then, it’s time to party!